sampeppard/silex__address_book/README.md

-# Silex Address Book
+# Gift List

-an address book application built with PHP, Silex, Twig and Bootstrap
+a gift recipient list application built with PHP, Silex, Twig and Bootstrap deployed to Heroku

 ### By **Samuel Peppard**

 ## Description

-An address book application that can allows a user to create, list and delete contacts
+A gift recipient list application that can allows a user to create, list and delete gift recipients

 ## Specifications

-#### 1. Return a listed contact that was entered in the form
+#### 1. Return a listed recipient that was entered in the form

 * Example Input: Bob Smith, 123 Fake Street, Springfield NY, 12345
 * Example Output: Listed Addresses, Name: Bob Smith, Address: 123 Fake Street, City: Springfield  State: NY, Zip Code: 12345

-#### 2. Delete all entered contacts
+#### 2. Delete all entered recipients

 * Example Input: Delete Contacts
 * Example Output: All Contacts Deleted